Gur-Lab-WIS/ALBA_2025_analysis/README.md

 ## nqd{date}.csv
 Manually annotated list of roi.txt files, indicating if the original is flipped (negative value), irrelevant (0) or too noisy (2).

+## mosaic_stacks.npz
+saved stacks from mosaic energy scans, for the mosaic analysis

+## mosaic_roi_df.json
+df of the roi absorption data for the mosaic analysis

 # figures
 Some of the figures as produced from the notebook